 A lack of medical interpretation poses a significant risk for LEP (Limited English Proficiency) patients in the United States.
-Generally, there is too much reliance on bilingual employees and family members, that are not professional interpreters.
+Generally, there is too much reliance on bilingual employees and family members that are not professional interpreters.
 Even if someone is fluent in both languages, medical terminology is highly specific and family members sometimes will change what was said by the doctor.
 Misinterpreting even one word can cause pain and suffering that could be avoided.

 Here are some results of a lack of medical translation:

 The Spanish word “intoxicado” sounds a lot like the English “intoxicated.”
 But it does not mean inebriated, it means nauseated, or even poisoned.
 A misunderstanding of Spanish could make someone even sicker because they were given fluids and bed rest when what they needed was to have their stomach pumped.